jmadoremos/os-first-install-new/docker/bittorrent/README.md

 * [Deluge VPN](https://github.com/binhex/arch-delugevpn) is a full-featured ​BitTorrent client for Linux, OS X, Unix and Windows.
 This Docker includes OpenVPN and WireGuard to ensure a secure and private connection to the Internet, including use of iptables to prevent IP leakage when the tunnel is down.
 It also includes Privoxy to allow unfiltered access to index sites, to use Privoxy please point your application at http://<host ip>:8118.

+* [deemix](https://deemix.app/) is a barebone deezer downloader library built from the ashes of Deezloader Remix.

 * [Lidarr](https://github.com/binhex/arch-lidarr) is a music collection manager for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new tracks from your favorite artists and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

 * [Nginx](https://www.nginx.com) is a simple webserver with php support.
 This enables the stack to expose the web UIs of the individual applications using a centralized IP address in the host's network.